IanAbildskou/portfolio/README.md

 ### Deployment

-I'm using 'now' for deployment.
-Run 'now' in build folder to deploy.
-Assuming you have now installed.
+`npm run deploy`

+This will build a new version and deploy it to "now".
+It assumes you have now installed.
+It will also set the aliases ianvictor.dk and www.ianvictor.dk.